congchao120/pdmsa-multimodal-ai/README.md

 The runnable configuration is [configs/classification.toml](configs/classification.toml).
 Paths are resolved relative to that file unless documented otherwise.

-Its current defaults (`vit-base-patch16-224`, 224-pixel input, 100 epochs, and batch size 64)
+Its current defaults (`vit-base-patch16-384`, 384-pixel input, 150 epochs, and batch size 32)
 correspond to the retained layer-specific source scripts.
-Other retained scripts use 384-pixel input, while the manuscript reports batch size 32 and 150 epochs without resolving which checkpoint produced the submitted table.
-If the final checkpoint is identified as a 384-pixel run, update the configuration and documentation together; the present defaults must not be cited as independently verified manuscript hyperparameters.
+Other retained scripts use 224-pixel input, while the manuscript reports batch size 64 and 100 epochs.

 1. Audit the manifest and, when images are locally available, verify every path: